The Eco-school programme

 So far, the Eco Committee students ran a successful paper-recycling programme to reduce paper waste, and took part in a litter pick on the canal during the Great British Spring Clean.

 In May, a few Eco leaders participated in a workshop in collaboration with the Canal and River Trust.
 They created wooden bug hotels to increase biodiversity in their school playground and local community.
 Students found the workshop really enjoyable as they built bug hotels with friends using real tools.
 A student quoted “I loved seeing the bug hotel come to life as we put it together.”
 We would like to encourage families to create their own bug hotels to support insect life in their own gardens by providing instructions for DIY bug hotels.

-In June, ACS will organise a walk or cycle to school week encouraging students to use sustainable means of transport and to raise awareness of the health benefits of walking and cycling to school.
+In June, ACS organised a walk or cycle to school week encouraging students to use sustainable means of transport and to raise awareness of the health benefits of walking and cycling to school.